dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

 This option is disabled by default.

 The same shared resources from above can be used to service multiple Functions.
-This is done by specifying the resources names in the policy deployment, or by using the default names every time.
+This is done by specifying the resources names in the policy deployment definition, or by using the default names every time.
 When deploying a new policy using existing infrastructure, only the new Function will be created.

-The default set of parameters for Azure Storage, Application Insights and Application Service Plan will deploy the function successfully.
+The default set of parameters for Azure Storage, Application Insights, and Application Service Plan will deploy the function successfully.
 To customize the deployment, the defaults can be overwritten by setting the ``provision-options`` object on ``mode``.
 The following keys are supported, with their default values shown: